pharmavillage/documentation/content/commands/sort/index.md

 SORT mylist ALPHA
 ```

-Redis is UTF-8 aware, assuming you correctly set the `LC_COLLATE` environment
+Pharmavillage is UTF-8 aware, assuming you correctly set the `LC_COLLATE` environment
 variable.

 The number of returned elements can be limited using the `LIMIT` modifier.